-At the UCSF Osher Center for Integrative Medicine, licensed massage therapists have years of experience and training in treating patients with complicated medical conditions, specifically cancer, and using massage to enhance general health.
+At the UCSF Osher Center for Integrative Health, licensed massage therapists have years of experience and training in treating patients with complicated medical conditions, specifically cancer, and using massage to enhance general health.
 The styles of massage offered are deep tissue, Swedish, acupressure techniques, healing and therapeutic touch.

 Research has shown that massage can reduce heart rate, lower blood pressure and increase blood circulation and lymph flow.
 It also relaxes muscles, improves range of motion and increases endorphins, which all can enhance medical treatment.

 Therapeutic massage does not increase muscle strength, although it can stimulate weak and inactive muscles, which helps compensate for lack of exercise and inactivity caused by illness or injury.

 Massage can help treat stress-related physical conditions, including:

 - Pain, including muscle tension, back, shoulder and neck pain